Installing Antennas

 Antenna Placement

-The first thing you'll need to determine is where to place your antennas on your boat or RV.
+You'll first need to determine where to place your antennas on or in your boat or RV.

-Usually, this will be somewhere on the roof or a mast, but there are other options to consider that may better fit your particular situation.
+Usually, this will be somewhere on the roof or a mast, but other options may better suit your particular situation.

 General Antenna Placement Considerations